The Family Business (American TV series): Season 5 (2024)

+Season 6 (2025)

 Production

 On December 19, 2019, the series was renewed for a 12-episode second season to air on the network's streaming service BET+.
 On December 4, 2020, the series was renewed for a third season On January 28, 2022, the series was renewed for a fourth season.
+In October 2023, creator Carl Weber stated that a fifth season was being worked on, until it was halted due to the Hollywood labor strikes.